caos/orbos/docs/orbiter/providers.md

 # Supported providers

 - Google Compute Engine (GCE)
+  - orbiter manages clusters as well as the whole underlying infrastructure
 - Static provider
-  - orbiter only manages clusters, infrastructure is already existing and managed manually
+  - orbiter manages clusters, loadbalancing and machines software
+  - the machines creation and deletion is managed manually

 ## More providers to come